CredentialCompassJump to FAQ

 Landscape Architect Licensing in Texas

-Review current requirements, exam details, renewal cycle, and salary outlook for landscape architect in Texas, including See board website and board contact links.
+Review current requirements, exam details, renewal cycle, and salary outlook for landscape architect in Texas, including See agency and board contact links.

 Application Fee